Free shipping on orders $75+

 So, what are the right products that can simplify regular changes and make clean-up more streamlined?
 First, it’s helpful to assess the absorbency level your loved one needs in their bladder protection products.
 Are they just dealing with small leaks?
 Pads or guards may be all they need.
 Do they have occasional episodes where they void their whole bladder?
 Bladder protection underwear with an advanced absorption core and leak guards may be a better fit.
 If they have frequent, significant episodes, or more accidents at night, consider overnight underwear, which absorbs up to six cups of liquid.
 You could also add boosters inside of their bladder protection underwear, which offers an additional four cups of absorption to help prevent leaks.
 (Need help with sizing?
 Check out our size chart.)

-And, to make cleanup more simple, invest in extra-large flushable cleansing wipes and/or no-rinse cleansing spray to make clean-up a breeze.
+And, to make cleanup more simple, invest in extra-large cleansing wipes and/or no-rinse cleansing spray to make clean-up a breeze.
 We also highly recommend barrier cream, which prevents and heals irritation caused by incontinence or wearing bladder protection products, including adult diaper rash.

 Managing Elderly Incontinence